 Shaving of part or all of the eyebrow is not acceptable.

-Pupils not following these standards will be isolated with their Form Tutor, Head of Key Stage or with the Assistant Principal until their hair either grows back or is dyed back to a natural colour.
+Pupils not following these standards will be isolated with their Form Tutor, Head of Key Stage or with the Assistant Principal or placed in INTEX until their hair either grows back or is dyed back to a natural colour.

 Mobile phones, MP3 players and headphones are not to be used on the school site.